 Art

-A Virtual Guide to the Palazzo Barberini: 7 Artworks You Need to See
+A Guide to the Palazzo Barberini: 7 Artworks You Need to See

 Fri 27 Mar 2020

-A Virtual Guide to the Palazzo Barberini: 7 Artworks You Need to See
+A Guide to the Palazzo Barberini: 7 Artworks You Need to See

 Amongst Rome’s glittering pantheon of Baroque palaces, Palazzo Barberini might just be the most spectacular.
 Built by the powerful Barberini clan when the family reached the height of their fame in the early 17th century, the massive and imposing palace was to set the standard for luxurious domestic architecture in Rome for centuries to come.

 These days the opulent halls of the Palazzo play host to the exceptional collection of Italy’s Galleria Nazionale d'Arte Antica, one of city’s most important art galleries.
-Read on for our virtual guide to the masterpieces of the collection you need to see!
+Read on for our guide to what to see in the Palazzo Barberini!

 Pietro da Cortona ceiling, Palazzo Barberini, Rome